Skip to content

 6. Lemon.io

-Lemon.io is a vetted freelance platform exclusively for software developers, known for its extremely rigorous screening process that accepts only 1-2% of applicants.
+Lemon.io is a vetted freelance platform exclusively for software engineers, known for its extremely rigorous screening process that accepts only 1-2% of applicants.
 The platform hand-matches clients with 2-3 ideal candidates within 48 hours, making it a reliable choice for startups and small businesses that need high-quality code.
-It requires a one-month minimum commitment, positioning it for projects rather than quick, one-off tasks.
+It requires a one-month minimum commitment (160 hours), positioning it for projects rather than quick, one-off tasks.

-• Strong Vetting: Very rigorous screening yields a high-quality shortlist.
+• Strong Vetting: Very rigorous screening (1-2% acceptance) yields high-quality talent.

 • Onboarding Support: Lemon.io sets up contracts and handles invoicing.